 Participation in all our yoga sessions is of course optional.
 Should there be one day you don’t feel comfortable in practicing yoga or joining the group you are more than welcome to just enjoy yourself.
 It’s your vacation!

 NOSADE is offering meat, vegetarian as well as vegan meal options.
 Please inform us upfront about your preferred nutritional style and also about any food intolerances.

-The only thing that is really important – especially for the women – is warm clothing for the night when going on a desert trip or retreat between November and February.
-A warm wool hat helps as well as wool socks.
-A scarf helps keeping warm at night and protecting from the sun in the day.
-Bring eventually even a hot-water bottle, when you tend to struggle with getting warm by yourself.
+For the month between November and February pack some warm cloth.
+We’d recommend bringing a down jacket, a warm wool hat & wool socks.
+A scarf additionally helps to keep you warm at night and protect you from the sun during the daytime.
+Bring eventually even a hot-water bottle, when you tend to struggle with getting warm by yourself at night.